 Diving in the Penida Marine Park

-Nusa Penida has quickly become a dive destination because of its year round sightings of manta rays and the seasonal appearance of the famous Mola Mola (Sunfish).
+Nusa Penida has quickly become a dive destination because of its year round sightings of manta rays and the seasonal appearance of the famous Mola (Sunfish).
 Divers travel from around the world to dive the famous dive sites of Blue Corner, Crystal Bay, and Manta Point.
-Your best chance to see the Mola Mola are from the months of July – October, while manta rays are spotted year round at their favorite cleaning and feeding stations along Nusa Penida’s cliffs.
-The water temperatures can range from 16 degrees to 30 degrees with cold upwelling’s arriving in June bringing nutrient rich waters from the depths of the Lombok straight.
+Your best chance to see the Mola are from the months of July – October, while manta rays are spotted year round at their favourite cleaning and feeding stations along Nusa Penida’s cliffs.
+The water temperatures can range from 16 degrees to 30 degrees with cold upwellings arriving in June bringing nutrient rich waters from the depths of the Lombok straight.
 The majority of our dives are drift dives, where we jump off the boat and drift with the current until our dive is complete and the boat crew picks us up wherever we surface.
-The fast current draws in the large sharks and rays as it is easier for them to breathe.
+The fast current can draw in large sharks and rays with occasional sightings of thresher sharks, scalloped hammerheads and even the rare snaggletooth shark.
 The ocean surrounding the three islands are a MPA (Marine Protected Area) with many research projects and conservation initiative helping to protect the land and sea park.